Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 Our `RestaurantType` class borrows from the `DjangoObjectType` class.
 The inner-`Meta` class is where general type attributes like `model` and `fields` are defined.

-Below here, let's next create a `Query` type class for the `Restaurant` model:
+Next, let's create a `Query` type class for the `Restaurant` model:

 ```py
 class Query(graphene.ObjectType):